raffmattera/stcfm/README.md

 - LatLongUS.xlsx for latitude and longitude (needed for clustering task in our algorithm);
 - CPI_growth, LongTerm_ir and RealInc_growth are files including observable factors z.

+  All figures and tables will be generated directly from the R code.
+We indicate with comments in the R code when a given part of the code is used to generate a specific table or figure.
+We use the same numbering of tables and figures as appears in the manuscript.